 - Several major private developers including BASF, Bayer, KWS, and Limagrain are European.
 However, the private sector's interest in developing varieties of GE plants suitable for cultivation in the European Union (EU) has waned.
 Repeated vandalism of test plots by activists, together with the uncertainty and delays of the EU approval process, makes genetic engineering an unattractive investment.
 EU companies have thus concentrated their efforts on non-European markets, and most of their research sites in plant biotechnology are now outside Europe.
-Several major private European developers have moved their research and development operations to the United States (Bayer in 2004, BASF in 2012, and KWS opened its new research center in the United States in 2015).
-The biotech industry's recent consolidation is likely to result in an optimization of the synergies between data science, biotechnology, chemistry, and precision farming.
-It is not expected to change the attitude of the private sector towards the commercialization of biotech crops in the EU. - Public institutions and universities conduct basic research and limited product development. - o Public research is unlikely to lead to the commercialization of GE plants in the EU within the coming years, because little emphasis is placed on product development, which is the end of the research pipeline, and most public institutions are unable to afford the high costs of the EU regulatory approval system.
+Several major private European developers have moved their research and development operations to the United States (Bayer in 2004, BASF in 2012, and KWS opened its new research center in the United States in 2015). - Public institutions and universities conduct basic research and limited product development. - Public research is unlikely to lead to the commercialization of GE plants in the EU within the coming years, because little emphasis is placed on product development, which is the end of the research pipeline, and most public institutions are unable to afford the high costs of the EU regulatory approval system.
 An international consortium including several EU research institutions and the United States Department of Agriculture's Agricultural Research Service (USDA ARS) developed a GE plum tree called HoneySweet that is resistant to the plum pox virus.
-While many field trials have been successfully completed already, it is expected to take several years before the EU MS gain final approval for the possible commercialization of this tree. - o As for innovative biotechnologies, several EU countries including Belgium, the Czech Republic, France, Germany, Hungary, Italy, the Netherlands, Poland, Portugal, Spain, and the United Kingdom are using these techniques to develop new plant varieties.
+While many field trials have been successfully completed already, it is expected to take several years before the EU MS gain final approval for the possible commercialization of this tree. - As for innovative biotechnologies, several EU countries including Belgium, France, Germany, Hungary, Italy, the Netherlands, Poland, Spain, Sweden, and the United Kingdom are using these techniques to develop new plant varieties.
 For example, in Belgium, a research consortium is developing cisgenic late blight resistant Bintje potatoes.
 In the Netherlands, Wageningen University conducts research on cisgenic potatoes and apples.
 However, these plants are unlikely to be commercialized in the EU in the coming years due to the uncertain regulatory environment, including the July 2018 judgment of the Court of Justice of the European Union.
-For additional information, please see Part B) Policy e) Innovative Biotechnologies. - Public-private partnerships (PPPs): The EU has several PPPs in plant biotechnology.
+For additional information, please see Part B) Policy e) Innovative Biotechnologies. - The EU has several public-private partnerships (PPPs) in plant biotechnology.
 Most of them focus on industrial rather than agricultural applications.
-For instance, the Bio-Based

-Industries PPP that came into force in 2014 aims to develop new biorefining technologies to transform biomass into bio-based products, materials, and fuels.
+For instance, the Bio-Based Industries PPP that came into force in 2014 aims to develop new biorefining technologies to transform biomass into bio-based products, materials, and fuels.
 It is planning to invest €3.7 billion (\$4.2 billion, 25 percent of which is publicly funded) in research and innovation efforts between 2014 and 2020 with the purpose of replacing at least 30 percent of oil-based chemicals and materials with bio-based and biodegradable ones by 2030.
 Biotechnology is one of the fields of research covered by this PPP.